Poinsettia: Chemical composition

+Pulcherrol and pulcherryl acetate are among the components of its latex.
+Triterpenes are found in aerial parts of the plant, including its latex and leaves.
+One such triterpenoid skeleton is being investigated for its anti-Alzheimer's disease bioactivity.

 Range and habitat

 The poinsettia occurs in North and Central America, from Mexico to southern Guatemala.
 Its range is about 2000 km long, encompassing mid-elevation tropical dry forests.
 Most wild populations are on Pacific-facing slopes in steep canyons.
 Populations were once found in rolling hill areas, though many have gone extinct.
 It has been hypothesized that the inaccessibility of the canyons may protect the wild populations from human disturbance.
 There is a somewhat anomalous population of wild poinsettias in the northern part of the Mexican state of Guerrero and Oaxaca, which is much further inland in the hot and seasonally dry forests than the rest of the species' range.
 Genetic analyses showed that the wild populations in northern Guerrero are the likely ancestors of most cultivated poinsettias.

 Conservation

 The tropical dry forests where wild poinsettias grow experience largely unregulated deforestation, resulting in habitat loss.
 Its natural habitat is thus highly fragmented, particularly near metropolitan areas such as Taxco.
 Population sizes are frequently very small, with as few as a dozen individuals.
 Populations can be up to several hundred individuals, but this is not typical.
 A conservation risk typical for species with wild and cultivated populations is the contamination of the wild gene pool by hybridization with cultivated individuals.
 This has not been documented in wild poinsettias, though, as cultivars seldom flower and do not produce fruits.
 As of 2012, wild poinsettias were not protected by Mexican law.